OpenSextant/Xponents/BUILD.md

 Code Practices
 ----------------

+Three (3) or more different software quality practices are in play here:

+- Use Sonarqube to track SQE over time across the project
+- Use Checkstyle to assess code statically
+- Use Docker scan + Snyk to monitor dependencies and vulnerabilities
+- Use Findbugs legacy to cover a lot overlap on the first three.

 This project overall converted from using checkstyle and findbugs to just using Sonarqube.
 See the deployment of Sonarqube in [Examples/Docker/Sonarqube](./Examples/Docker/Sonarqube])